entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  154. Postorbital branch of the infraorbital sensory line groove and supraoral sensory groove confluent: discontinuous (0); continuous (1).
 > Lelièvre (1984a); Carr (1991), Character 83; Carr and Hlavin (2010), Character 83; Rücklin *et al*.
 (2015), Character 83; Zhu Y *et al*.
 (2016), Character 83; Jobbins *et al*.
 (2022, 2024), Character 83; Xue *et al*. (submitted), Character 154.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  155. Supraorbital canal extended onto central plates: absent (0); present (1).
 > Carr (1991), Character 84; Carr and Hlavin (2010), Character 84; Rücklin *et al*.
 (2015), Character 84; Zhu Y *et al*.
 (2016), Character 84; Jobbins *et al*.
 (2022, 2024), Character 84; Xue *et al*. (submitted), Character 155.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  156. Postmarginal canal: absent (0); present (1).
 > Carr (1991), Character 85; Carr and Hlavin (2010), Character 85; Rücklin *et al*.
 (2015), Character 85; Zhu Y *et al*.
 (2016), Character 85; Jobbins *et al*.
 (2022, 2024), Character 85; Xue *et al*. (submitted), Character 156.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  157. External morphology of sensory line system: canals with external pores (0); grooves (1).
 > Dupret *et al*.
 (2009, 2017), Character 14; Zhu *et al*.
 (2010), Character 14; Xue *et al*. (submitted), Character 157.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  158. Supraorbital sensory lines: separate (0); meet posteriorly (1).
 > Dupret *et al*.
 (2009, 2017), Character 15; Zhu *et al*.
 (2010), Character 15; Xue *et al*. (submitted), Character 158.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  159. Infraorbital and cephalic main lateral sensory lines run along mesial margin of the marginal plate: no (0); yes (1).
 > Dupret *et al*.
 (2009, 2017), Character 16; Zhu *et al*.
 (2010), Character 16; Xue *et al*. (submitted), Character 159.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  160. Central sensory line leaves postorbital plate until radiation center of central plates: no (0); yes (1).
 > Johnson *et al*.
 (2000), Character 11; Dupret *et al*.
 (2009, 2017), Character 28; Zhu *et al*.
 (2010), Character 28; Xue *et al*. (submitted), Character 160.

 > - The coding of the new Xitun actinolepid is -.[When the cc doesn't leave the PtO, this character is not applicable.]

+> - The coding of *Panjiangosteus eurycephala* is ?.

  161. Number of posterior pit lines: two pairs (0); one pair (1).
 > Dupret *et al*.
 (2009, 2017), Character 29; Zhu *et al*.
 (2010), Character 29; Xue *et al*. (submitted), Character 161.